Tutorial: Create an ARM template for a confidential container deployment with custom confidential computing enforcement policy

 cGFja2FnZSBwb2xpY3kKCmFwaV9zdm4gOj0gIjAuOS4wIgoKaW1wb3J0IGZ1dHVyZS5rZXl3b3Jkcy5ldmVyeQppbXBvcnQgZnV0dXJlLmtleXdvcmRzLmluCgpmcmFnbWVudHMgOj0gWwpdCgpjb250YWluZXJzIDo9IFsKICAgIHsKICAgICAgICAiY29tbWFuZCI6IFsiL3BhdXNlIl0sCiAgICAgICAgImVudl9ydWxlcyI6IFt7InBhdHRlcm4iOiAiUEFUSD0vdXNyL2xvY2FsL3NiaW46L3Vzci9sb2NhbC9iaW46L3Vzci9zYmluOi91c3IvYmluOi9zYmluOi9iaW4iLCAic3RyYXRlZ3kiOiAic3RyaW5nIiwgInJlcXVpcmVkIjogdHJ1ZX0seyJwYXR0ZXJuIjogIlRFUk09eHRlcm0iLCAic3RyYXRlZ3kiOiAic3RyaW5nIiwgInJlcXVpcmVkIjogZmFsc2V9XSwKICAgICAgICAibGF5ZXJzIjogWyIxNmI1MTQwNTdhMDZhZDY2NWY5MmMwMjg2M2FjYTA3NGZkNTk3NmM3NTVkMjZiZmYxNjM2NTI5OTE2OWU4NDE1Il0sCiAgICAgICAgIm1vdW50cyI6IFtdLAogICAgICAgICJleGVjX3Byb2Nlc3NlcyI6IFtdLAogICAgICAgICJzaWduYWxzIjogW10sCiAgICAgICAgImFsbG93X2VsZXZhdGVkIjogZmFsc2UsCiAgICAgICAgIndvcmtpbmdfZGlyIjogIi8iCiAgICB9LApdCmFsbG93X3Byb3BlcnRpZXNfYWNjZXNzIDo9IHRydWUKYWxsb3dfZHVtcF9zdGFja3MgOj0gdHJ1ZQphbGxvd19ydW50aW1lX2xvZ2dpbmcgOj0gdHJ1ZQphbGxvd19lbnZpcm9ubWVudF92YXJpYWJsZV9kcm9wcGluZyA6PSB0cnVlCmFsbG93X3VuZW5jcnlwdGVkX3NjcmF0Y2ggOj0gdHJ1ZQoKCm1vdW50X2RldmljZSA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQp1bm1vdW50X2RldmljZSA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQptb3VudF9vdmVybGF5IDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CnVubW91bnRfb3ZlcmxheSA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQpjcmVhdGVfY29udGFpbmVyIDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CmV4ZWNfaW5fY29udGFpbmVyIDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CmV4ZWNfZXh0ZXJuYWwgOj0geyAiYWxsb3dlZCIgOiB0cnVlIH0Kc2h1dGRvd25fY29udGFpbmVyIDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CnNpZ25hbF9jb250YWluZXJfcHJvY2VzcyA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQpwbGFuOV9tb3VudCA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQpwbGFuOV91bm1vdW50IDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CmdldF9wcm9wZXJ0aWVzIDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CmR1bXBfc3RhY2tzIDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CnJ1bnRpbWVfbG9nZ2luZyA6PSB7ICJhbGxvd2VkIiA6IHRydWUgfQpsb2FkX2ZyYWdtZW50IDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CnNjcmF0Y2hfbW91bnQgOj0geyAiYWxsb3dlZCIgOiB0cnVlIH0Kc2NyYXRjaF91bm1vdW50IDo9IHsgImFsbG93ZWQiIDogdHJ1ZSB9CnJlYXNvbiA6PSB7ImVycm9ycyI6IGRhdGEuZnJhbWV3b3JrLmVycm9yc30K

-Save the changes to your local copy of the ARM template.
+2. Save the changes to your local copy of the ARM template.

 Deploy the template

-Select or enter the following values.
+5. Select or enter the following values:

-- Subscription: select an Azure subscription.
+• Subscription: Select an Azure subscription.

-- Resource group: select Create new, enter a unique name for the resource group, and then select OK.
+• Resource group: Select Create new, enter a unique name for the resource group, and then select OK.

-- Name: accept the generated name for the instance, or enter a name.
+• Name: Accept the generated name for the instance, or enter a name.

-- Image: accept the default image name.
+• Image: Accept the default image name.
 This sample Linux image displays a hardware attestation.

-Accept default values for the remaining properties.
+Accept default values for the remaining properties, and then select Review + create.

-Review the terms and conditions.
+6. Review the terms and conditions.
 If you agree, select I agree to the terms and conditions stated above.

 Review deployed resources

 The presence of the attestation report below the Azure Container Instances logo confirms that the container is running on hardware that supports a TEE.
-If you deploy to hardware that does not support a TEE, for example by choosing a region where the ACI Confidential SKU is not available, no attestation report will be shown.